kernelyx/sign_up_page/README.md

 if reg info meets the requirement, page will redirect to home page with congrats. if not, try different cases, the check points will handle all wrong cases.

-5> after register, if wants to register again, logout first by clicking the logout on Nav bar.
+5> after register, if wants to go back again, logout first by clicking the logout on Nav bar.